Grilled shrimp tacos on a wooden plate.

 Instructions

-1. Make the Salsa: Put the shallot, jalapeƱo pepper, and garlic in the bowl of a food processor fitted with the metal blade and process until finely chopped (a mini food processor is best, but large will work too) Transfer the mixture to a medium bowl.
-Add the chopped tomatoes, avocado, salt, lime juice, and cilantro to the bowl and stir to combine.
+1. Make the Salsa: Put the shallot, jalapeƱo pepper, and garlic in the bowl of a food processor fitted with the steel blade and process until finely chopped (a mini food processor is best, but large will work too).
+Transfer the mixture to a medium bowl.
+Add the chopped tomatoes, avocado, salt, lime juice, and cilantro and stir to combine.
 Set aside.
 (If not using right away, see the make-ahead instructions below.)

-3. Grill the tortillas until warm and slightly charred, about 20 seconds per side.
-(Alternatively, heat the tortillas in the microwave according to the package instructions.)
+5. Warm the Tortillas: Grill the tortillas until warm and slightly charred, about 20 seconds per side.
+Alternatively, heat the tortillas on the stovetop or in the microwave according to the package instructions.

 Nutrition Information